Malena Mård

 Malena Mård (born 23 March 1969) is a Swedish diplomat who served as the Head of the European Union Delegation in Azerbaijan from 2014 until 2017.
-She became the Swedish Ambassador to the Russian Federation when she presented her credentials, on September 3, 2019, to Deputy Minister of Foreign Affairs of Russia Vladimir Titov.
+She became the Swedish ambassador to the Russian Federation when she presented her credentials, on September 3, 2019, to Deputy Minister of Foreign Affairs of Russia Vladimir Titov.

-Mard graduated from Uppsala University and earned a MSc in Business Administration and Economics.
+Mård graduated from Uppsala University and earned a MSc in business administration and economics.

+She has been serving as the Swedish ambassador to Turkey since 2023.